 Beyond what happens on screen, some input devices have the ability to give feedback to the player through vibration and light.

-As of this writing, only the Steam Controller supports haptic feedback.
 This allows for fine-grained physical sensations that help the player to orient where their hands and fingers are positioned on large touch surfaces, as well as to convey e.g. the virtual momentum of an emulated trackball.
+Haptics are supported on Steam Controllers and some Nintendo Switch controllers.
 Unsupported devices will ignore API calls for haptics.